Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When Jayesh brews a strong pot of coffee he uses a flame thrower and 1/2 of Columbia's coffee trees.
+Jayesh won the New York Marathon while steaming some crab legs in Austin, TX

-Updated on: [28/11/2024]
+Updated on: [29/11/2024]
 <!-- #jokeEnd -->